 When clicking one file type, the result will be listed.
-See the following figure: we take message recovery as an example.
+See the following figure: we take Android text message recovery as an example.
 Click one item, and then you can check whether it is the one you want to recover.
 Then, select all items you need and click Recover button in the lower right corner.

 Step 6: Then, a small window appears along with a default storage path.
-If you want to recover files to another location, click Browse to change one.
+If you want to save the selected files to another location, click Browse to change one.
 At last, click Recover button.

 Way 2: Retrieve Data from Android SD Card

 What if your Android phone hasn't been rooted or USB debugging is not enabled?
 If there is an SD card used on your phone, you can choose to recover files from SD card when the Android phone won't turn on.

 Step 1: Run MiniTool Mobile Recovery for Android to its main interface and then click Recover from SD-Card mode.

 Step 2: Since the SD card cannot be connected with the computer directly, you will need to insert the SD into an SD card reader and use it to connect your SD card to your computer.

 Step 3: Then, enter the following interface to select the inserted card.

 Step 5: After clicking Recover button, choose one storage path at last.

 MiniTool Mobile Recovery for Android can help a lot to get data back from Android device that is no turning on.
 Just free download it or use its full edition to recover more files without limitation.

 How to Fix an Android Phone that Won't Turn on